top of page

 If only . . .
 I had not been in the wrong place at the wrong time.

-Regret is a hard place in which to live.
-It’s a mixture of self-blame and self-analysis, with the event stuck on replay in my mind.
-It is as if I am in my own constructed courtroom of sorts, holding many self-appointed positions.
+Regret was a hard place in which to live.
+It was a mixture of self-blame and self-analysis, with the event stuck on replay in my mind.
+It was as if I were in my own constructed courtroom of sorts, holding many self-appointed positions.

-Presenting evidence “against” myself “to” myself, I have multiple conversations “with” myself.
+Presenting evidence against myself to myself, I had multiple conversations with myself.

-Deliberations begin as I argue each side, becoming both Defense and Prosecuting Attorney.
+Deliberations began as I argued each side, becoming both Defense and Prosecuting Attorney.

-On the Prosecution side, I provide a comprehensive analysis of my shortcomings, outline specific mistakes and explain my perspective on how the situation should have been handled.
-From this position, I have expert hindsight.
+On the Prosecution side, I provided a comprehensive analysis of my shortcomings, outlined specific mistakes, and explained my perspective on how the situation should have been handled.
+From this position, I had expert hindsight.

-On the Defense side, I cut myself a break or two with some excuses and explanations which sound good, but do little to negate the mound of evidence to the contrary and nothing to ease the feelings of shame and condemnation, giving only a brief reprieve, lasting the time taken to state my case.
+On the Defense side, I cut myself a break or two with some excuses and explanations which sounded good, but did little to negate the mound of evidence to the contrary and nothing to ease the feelings of shame and condemnation, giving only a brief reprieve, lasting the time taken to state my case.

-After this period of examination and cross-examination within, the Prosecution and Defense rest their case.
+After this period of examination and cross-examination within, the Prosecution and Defense rested their cases.

-The evidence is now in the hands of Judge and Jury, producing yet another round of deliberations.
-Evidence is reviewed.
+The evidence was now in the hands of Judge and Jury, producing yet another round of deliberations.
+Evidence was reviewed.
 Questions asked.
 Clarifications requested.
 Opinions shared.
 Conclusions reached.

-These can be precarious moments, as the future of those involved hangs in the balance.
+These were precarious moments, as the future of those involved hung in the balance.

-After much debate and repeated threats of a mistrial, the Jury Spokesperson and Judge, who both bear a striking resemblance to me, announce the verdict and deliver the sentence.
+After much debate and repeated threats of a mistrial, the Jury Spokesperson and Judge, who both bore a striking resemblance to me, announced the verdict and delivered the sentence.

-Depending on my state of mind, I may appeal the decision if rendered a guilty verdict, desperate to defend myself.
-I may also appeal the verdict if pronounced not guilty, unable to accept grace, mercy or non-perfection, becoming my own Jailer.
+Depending on my state of mind, I may have appealed the decision if rendered a guilty verdict, desperate to defend myself.
+I may have also appealed the verdict if pronounced not guilty, unable to accept grace, mercy or non-perfection, becoming my own Jailer.

-The appeal process keeps the case alive, with hopes for resolution and exoneration.
-Yet, when granted exoneration, many times I cannot receive it.
+The appeal process kept the case alive, with hopes for resolution and exoneration.
+Yet, when granted exoneration, many times I could not receive it.

-After the appeal processes are exhausted, so am I.
+After the appeal processes were exhausted, so was I.

-But my heart to please, perform and perfect pushes me down the path of struggling, striving and toiling to achieve, accomplish and arrive at my desired goal.
-To be loved, accepted and gain the approval of others.
+But my heart to please, perform and perfect pushed me down the path of struggling, striving and toiling to achieve, accomplish and arrive at my desired goal.
+To be loved, accepted and to gain the approval of others.

 Case in Point

 One would think that would be the end of the matter.
 God had spoken.
 I had obeyed.
-Life was easier.
-So what was the problem?
+Life should be easier.
+So, what was the problem?
 Like a soldier at attention, I became aware I was striving to be sure I wasn’t striving.
 What a paradox.
-Almost laughable, unless you are the person stuck in that recurring cycle.
+Almost laughable, unless you are the person stuck in that whirlwind cycle.

 Blame Shifting

-Blame shifting is another dynamic which exists in the courtroom.
+Blame-shifting is another dynamic that existed in the courtroom.

-Safely preserving the records of wrongs, along with justifications for my heart attitudes, I am ready at a moment's notice to present the evidence of "how someone has done me wrong."
-When called upon, there is a flurry of activity as my protective instincts kick in.
-Shields go up.
-Arguments are in place.
+Safely preserving the records of wrongs done against me, along with justifications for the cynical and judgmental attitudes lodged in my heart, I was ready at a moment’s notice to present the evidence of “how someone had done me wrong.”
+When called upon, there was a flurry of activity.
+Shields went up.
+Arguments were in place.

-When agreement from others that the perpetrators are to blame does little to stop the internal dialogue, a realization slowly emerges.
-Until I deal with the pain, judgments, blame, unforgiving attitudes, ungodly beliefs and equations which are lodged in my heart, not much will change.
-And the reel-to-reel tapes will continue to play.
+When agreement from others that the perpetrators were to blame did little to stop the internal dialogue, a realization slowly emerged.
+Until I dealt with the pain, judgments, blame, unforgiving attitudes, ungodly beliefs and equations which were lodged in my heart, not much would change.
+And the reel-to-reel tapes would continue to play.

 Faulty Thinking

-On closer examination, I realize approval-based motivation is flawed at its core.
+On closer examination, I realized approval-based motivation was flawed at its core.

-Accolades received through the faulty systems of performing for love, acceptance and approval are short-lived.
-Like a drug, more and more approval is required to ensure the level of security I seek.
-With the approval fix lasting only so long, I then need to “do” more in order to “get” more.
+Accolades received through my faulty system of performing for love, acceptance and approval were short-lived.
+Like a drug, more and more approval was required to ensure the level of security I craved.
+With the approval fix lasting only so long, I then needed to do more in order to get more.

-The thought of changing my mode of operation feels foreign, like wearing shoes on the opposite feet.
-Or being lost in the woods, where all the trees look the same.
-This is uncharted territory for me.
+The thought of changing my mode of operation felt foreign, like wearing shoes on the wrong feet.
+Or being lost in the woods, where all the trees looked the same.
+This was uncharted territory for me.

-I first want to know what it would look like to replace my defective system with something else.
-What would the “something else” be?
-I need assurances and guarantees from the Lord.
-I also want the last word, including veto power, concerning whatever he might have in mind.
+I first wanted to know what it would look like to replace my defective system.
+What would this involve?
+I needed assurances and guarantees from the Lord.
+I also wanted the last word, including veto power, concerning whatever He might have in mind.

-But God’s ways are not my ways, and he wants me to trust him.
+But God’s ways were not my ways, and He wanted me to trust Him.

-I have barnacles of broken trust attached to my heart, resulting in a boatload of mistrust.
+I had barnacles of broken trust attached to my heart, resulting in a boatload of mistrust.
 And mistrust had babies along the way.
-Self-Protection.
-Self-Provision.
-Self-Reliance.
+Self-protection.
+Self-provision.
+Self-reliance.
 And Independence.
 To name a few.
-They are my coping mechanisms and my security systems.
+They were my coping mechanisms and my security systems.

-I have important decisions to make.
-Am I going to stay the same, doing the same things in the same way, expecting different results?
-Or am I going to embrace change, not knowing fully what it entails, including what the Lord may require of me?
+I had important decisions to make.
+Was I going to stay the same, doing the same things in the same way, expecting different results?
+Or was I going to embrace change, not knowing fully what it entailed, including what the Lord might require of me?

-Staying the same is not palatable, but promises the comfort of familiarity.
-The thought of change is uncomfortable; yet, change offers the possibility of something better.
+Staying the same was not palatable, but promised the comfort of familiarity.
+The thought of change was uncomfortable; yet, change offered the possibility of something better.

 In the End

-It was God’s kindness which led me to repentance (Romans 2:4).
+It was God’s kindness that led me to repentance (Romans 2:4).
 I repented of living life on my terms.
-In prayer, I gave him my ways, my thoughts, my equations, my coping mechanisms, my ingrained ungodly beliefs and my faulty systems of operation to cope with pain.
+In prayer, I gave Him my ways, my thoughts, my equations, my coping mechanisms, my ingrained ungodly beliefs, and my faulty systems of operation to cope with pain.

 I also repented of allowing the barnacles of unforgiveness, anger, blame, mistrust, bitterness and resentment a place of habitation and asked the Lord to change the landscape of my heart (Psalm 51:10).

-With the clutter and fog diminishing, there was room to consider I might actually be who God says I am, not what critical or condemning voices proclaimed.
+With the clutter and fog diminishing, there was room to consider I might actually be who God said I was, not what critical or condemning voices proclaimed.

 The Lord brought me into a clearing where my view and internal dialogue became different.
-Instead of living from the “What Ifs” and “If Onlys,” I was now beginning to live from the “As Ifs.”
+Instead of living from the “What Ifs” and “If Onlys,” I began to live from the “As Ifs.”

-As if . . . the Creator of the universe already approves of me.
-Approves of who he created me to be, knowing there would be things we would work on.
+As if . . . the Creator already approves of me.
+Approves of who He created me to be, knowing there would be things we would work on.
 Together.

 As if . . . my arrival at the point of exhaustion caused by toiling and striving was really a starting point for flowing with the Lord.

 As if . . .
-Micah 6:8 is true.
-He has shown you, O mortal, what is good.
+Micah 6:8 is true: He has shown you, O mortal, what is good.
 And what does the Lord require of you?
-To act justly and to love mercy and walk humbly with your God.
+To act justly and to love mercy and to walk humbly with your God.

-Having experienced God’s love firsthand on so many levels, I am able to spot the counterfeit more easily.
-I now call “foul ball” regarding hurtful words.
-Foul balls are those which are hit out of bounds.
+Having experienced God’s love firsthand on so many levels, I could spot the counterfeit more easily.
+I now call foul ball regarding hurtful words.
+Foul balls are those that are hit out of bounds.
 There is no reason to run after them, since no one gets on base.

 My desire would be to report there is no longer a struggle in this area; however, it is an ongoing journey.
 Performing for love, acceptance, approval and belonging is like melting ice cream on a hot summer day.
 It seeps into a lot of nooks and crannies, is quite sticky, draws unwanted critters and smells bad, if left unattended.

 My systems brought regret, striving and weariness.
 His principles brought forgiveness, cleansing, joy and hope.
-I am much happier living from the Lord’s perspective and from his assurance of my value and worth.
-And so is everyone else around me.
-I now have something to “give” in relationships, rather than looking to people for what I can “get” to meet my needs.
+I am much happier living from the Lord’s perspective and from His assurance of my value and worth.
+And so is everyone around me.
+I now have something to give in relationships, rather than looking to people for what I can get to meet my needs.

 It is true others did not show love to me as my Heavenly Father would have preferred.
-It is also true I repeated those unhealthy and ungodly cycles.
-What astounds me is God loves perfectly those of us who love imperfectly.
-Allowing him access to my heart, beliefs and equations, my “history” became “his story,” a testimony of God’s goodness rather than a continual “woe is me” recital.
+It is also true that I repeated those unhealthy and ungodly cycles.
+What astounds me is that God perfectly loves those of us who love imperfectly.
+To the degree that I allowed Him access to my heart, beliefs and equations, my “history” became “his story,” a testimony of God’s goodness rather than a continual “woe is me” recital.

 Blame is lame.
 Taking responsibility for my reactions to others’ actions was the key to my freedom.
 Forgiving those who distorted love, I blessed them.
 Asking for and receiving forgiveness from God for those same shortcomings, I forgave myself and embraced being an imperfect child of a perfect God.